Why Does My Dog Sleep So Close to Me? 4 Reasons & Vet-Approved Tips

 As you probably know, dogs are a species that become incredibly attached to their owners.
 They want to strengthen their bonds, and they do multiple things to do so.

-Namely, dogs will sleep very close to their owners as a way to strengthen the bond with them.
-Because sleeping in packs shows trust and mutual support for wolves, dogs interpret it in much the same way.
-Even if they don’t think there’s going to be a threat, your dog may sleep very close to you just to strengthen the bond.
+Namely, dogs will sleep very close to their owners possibly as a way to strengthen the bond with them.
+Because sleeping in packs shows trust and mutual support for wolves, dogs are thought to interpret it in much the same way.
+In essence, we do play an important role in our pets’ social lives, and being close to us is much like how our significant others choose to share a bed with us.

 4. Separation Anxiety

 A much more worrisome reason that your dog sleeps so close to you is separation anxiety.
-Although it is normal for dogs to miss their owners, it is not normal for them to have separation anxiety, and it is something that needs to be addressed for the dog’s long-term health.
+Although it is normal for dogs to miss their owners, separation anxiety is not considered normal for them, and it is something that needs to be addressed for the dog’s long-term health.

 By sleeping incredibly close to you, your dog will be alerted as soon as you leave, whether you leave the couch or the house.
 Separation anxiety may be the cause of your dog’s clingy behavior if you notice signs of anxiety every time you leave your home.